AndyM2013/twitter_distributed_source_kafka/README.md

 <img src="images/landoop-connector-new.jpg" width="800">

 You can see that there are many existing connectors.
-Let's select the "Twitter" one under "Source" category.
+Let's select the "Twitter" one under the "Source" category.

 <img src="images/landoop-new-connector-config.jpg" width="500">

-Here, we need to copy the config from the source/source-twitter-distributed.propperties.sh file to the Landoop connector config panel.
+Here, we need to copy the config from the source/source-twitter-distributed.properties.sh file to the Landoop connector config panel.

 ```
 # Connector configuration